gregjohnallen-52/Open-Source-Data-Science-Project/README.md

 ![Figure 14: Final Equation of logistic regression model.](https://github.com/gregjohnallen-52/Open-Source-Data-Science-Project/blob/main/Figures/Figure%2014.png)
 Figure 14: Final Equation of logistic regression model

-Using this equation we can predict the winner of the 2025 drivers world championship be creating a dataset containing all the same statistics of the 2025 drivers and applying this formula to them.
-The 2025 drivers dataset was created as a csv file, run through the same python data engineering steps and then subjected to the final model equation.
+Using this equation, we can predict the winner of the 2025 drivers world championship be creating a dataset containing all the same statistics of the 2025 driver's and applying this formula to them.
+The 2025 driver's dataset was created as a csv file, run through the same python data engineering steps and then subjected to the final model equation.
 Which gives the results in Figure 15, below.

 ![Figure 15: 2025 Drivers  logit_p outputs](https://github.com/gregjohnallen-52/Open-Source-Data-Science-Project/blob/main/Figures/Figure%2015.png)
 Figure 15: 2025 Drivers  logit_p outputs